Koen-Smit/Warehouse-Tool/README.md

 ## Code snippets:

 ### Code:
-####  Determine the number of iterations needed for each changing part of the label.:
+####  Determine the number of iterations needed for each changing part of the label:
 *(Parse and calculate the number of iterations.)*
 ```C#
 int numIterations = 1;